 The first pull came easier.

 Not faster.
 Easier.
 The motion felt settled, like it had found a groove in me that it intended to keep.
 I watched his reaction the same way I had before, but there was less to discover in it now.
 Pain looks similar across different faces.
 Fear too.
-The differences are in the small refusals, and he did not have any.
+The differences lie in the small refusals, and he had none.

 “Stop,” he said.
 “Please stop, I didn’t—”